-It's time for another encouragement for women who shy away from muscle building.
-I've been doing strength (resistance) training for the past 3 years of my 4-year fitness journey and the real results came only after picking up that pair of dumbbells.
-In this article, I'll refer to several studies that support muscle building for women.
-Hopefully next time when you'll book your gym class, it will be a strength training session!
+It’s time for another encouragement for women who shy away from muscle building.
+I’ve been doing strength (resistance) training for the past 3 years of my 4-year fitness journey and the real results came only after picking up that pair of dumbbells.
+In this article, I’ll refer to several studies that support muscle building and explain why all women should grow muscle.
+Hopefully, next time when you’ll book your gym class, it will be a strength training session!

-According to the Better Health Channel, muscle helps to fight osteoporosis (1).
-But, I know what you're thinking - I don't have such a problem Yet.
+According to the Better Health Channel, muscle helps to fight osteoporosis.
+But, I know what you’re thinking if you’re in your 20’s or 30’s – I don’t have such a problem Yet.

 Still, it’s no secret that stuff you do with your health today may affect your health later in your life.